ihumanable/prosper-lib/readme.md

     Prosper\Query::configure(Prosper\Query::MYSQL_MODE, "username", "password", "hostname", "schema");

 Now you have a cross platform database abstraction layer that will protect you from sql injection attacks, automatically handle resources for you, and provide named and unnamed parameterization.
-There is an extra parameter you can past to force an immediate connection, simply pass Prosper\Query::EAGER_LOADING as the last parameter to do so.
+There is an extra parameter you can pass to force an immediate connection, simply pass `Prosper\Query::EAGER_LOADING` as the last parameter to do so.
 The default behaviour is to connect only if a query is actually issued, this allows you to include this configuration with limited overhead on pages that do not talk to the database.

 ## features ##